Caleb-Dudley/github-pull-requests/QUICK_START.md

 ## 📋 What You Get

 ✅ All PRs where you're requested as reviewer
-✅ Auto-refreshes every 5 minutes
+✅ Auto-refreshes every 5 minutes by default
 ✅ Click any row to open in new tab
 ✅ Excludes bot PRs automatically
 ✅ Shows: repo, title, author, comments, dates, labels, status